-The cancellation policy section of the janitorial contract should provide guidance for each type termination.
-It can be easy to assume that if you’re not satisfied with the service your company is receiving you can just end the service whenever you want.
+The cancellation policy section of the janitorial contract should provide guidance for each type of termination.
+It can be easy to assume that if you’re not satisfied with the service your company is receiving you can simply end the janitorial services whenever you want.
 That may or may not be true.
-How and when you can you end a janitorial service contract, along with any penalties for early termination should be clearly outlined and understood before entering the agreement.
+How and when you can end a janitorial service contract, along with any penalties for early termination, should be clearly outlined and understood before entering the agreement.

-Otherwise, your company could face an unpleasant situation or undesirable consequences, like having to pay out the remaining term of the the janitorial contract, if you want to get out early or be stuck paying for janitorial service that you’re displeased with for months.
-Even with a normal cancellation, if you’re not aware of the notice of non-renewal period, your janitorial service contract could be auto renewed if you miss that deadline.
+Your company could face an unpleasant situation or undesirable consequences without understanding the agreement, like having to pay out the remaining term of the janitorial contract if you want to get out early or be stuck paying for a janitorial service that you’re displeased with for months.
+Even with a normal cancellation, if you’re not aware of the notice of non-renewal period, your janitorial service contract could be auto-renewed if you miss that deadline.